When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 What Are Adjectives?

-So, what is an adjective?
+You might be wondering, what exactly is an adjective?

 Adjectives From A to Z